 - a.
 All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the system; - b.
 New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharge from the systems into floodwaters; and - c.
-On site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding. - 4.
-Subdivision Proposals: - a.
+On site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.

+4. Subdivision Proposals:

+- a.
 All subdivision proposals shall be consistent with the need to minimize flood damage; - b.
-All subdivision proposals shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage; - c.
-All subdivision proposals shall have adequate drainage provided to ensure that the post\development stormwater (of a 25-year storm) discharge will not exceed the amount of runoff under predevelopment conditions.
-Drainage plans and pre- and post-development hydrology calculations shall be prepared by a civil engineer licensed in the State of Idaho; - d.
+All proposed lots in the subdivision shall have a building site that is located above the base flood elevation.
+It is preferred that building sites are located on natural high ground and special flood hazards areas are reserved for open space, trails, parks, and other low-impact, non-residential uses.
+If fill is proposed to elevate building sites, compensatory storage must be provided in accordance with section chapter. - c.
+All subdivision proposals shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage; - d.
+All subdivision proposals shall include streets that are at or above the base flood elevation to allow dryland access for emergency vehicles during a flood event. - e.
+All subdivision proposals shall have adequate drainage facilities provided to ensure that the post-development stormwater (of a 25-year storm) discharge volume and flow rate will not exceed the pre-development conditions.
+Low impact development and green infrastructure techniques for stormwater management are encouraged.
+Drainage plans and pre- and post-development hydrology calculations shall be prepared by a civil engineer licensed in the State of Idaho; - f.
 All subdivision proposals and other development proposals greater than 50 lots or 5 acres, whichever is the lesser, shall include within such proposals base flood elevation data.
 Base flood elevation shall be developed per FEMA hydrologic and hydraulic analysis methods and prepared by a qualified engineer licensed in the State of Idaho.
-United States Geological Survey (USGS) datum shall be used and identified on the plat and a permanent benchmark shall be identified and shown on the plat;
+United States Geological Survey (USGS) datum shall be used and identified on the plat and a permanent benchmark shall be identified and shown on the plat.
+Per subsection 17.88.050.D.3.d.(3) of this chapter, base flood elevation data and boundaries of the base flood shall be submitted to FEMA through the Conditional Letter of Map Revision (CLOMR) if fill is proposed or Letter of Map Revision (LOMR) process; - g.
+All requirements of the Code of Federal Regulations, 44 CFR 60.3 shall be met. - h.
+All subdivision proposals and other development proposals shall have received all necessary permits from those governmental agencies for which approval is required by Federal or State law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 USC 1334. - 5.
+Review Of Building Permits: Where elevation data is not available either through the Flood Insurance Study or from another authoritative source (subsection 17.88.050.D.3.e. of this chapter), applications for building permits shall be reviewed to assure that proposed construction will be reasonably safe from flooding.
+The test of reasonableness is